Back to all posts

 Resource allocation is the concept of appointing resources to tasks.
 It's the planned working hours for a particular resource on a project that happens in advance of the work.

-Resource utilization is the actual working hours that was required.
-It is seen in real time in terms of time spent on a task.
+Resource utilization is usually defined as the actual working hours that were required.
+It is seen in real time in terms of time spent on a project.

 What is the optimal level of resource utilization?